 Why is this a problem?

-My main concern is that children (and some adults) may interact with the dimple on the bottom of these bottles – whether out of curiosity, or as a “fidget”.
-If the sealing dots are fully exposed bare Lead (as with the example in the main picture on this post), that means that the owner/user is touching bare Lead.
+My main concern is that children (and some adults) may interact with the dimple on the bottom of these bottles — whether out of curiosity or as a “fidget.”
+If the sealing dots are fully exposed to bare Lead (as with the example in the main picture for this article), that means the owner/user is touching bare Lead.

 Is there any risk that the water inside the bottle can be contaminated by Lead?

-The short answer to that question is “No.” This is a serious but localized / exterior potential touching hazard; with any of these bottles, the water or other liquid inside the bottles is NOT exposed to the Lead sealing dot on the outside of the bottle, and thus the contents of the bottle are not Lead-contaminated.]
-For the bottles that have a painted coating (or sticker or other seal covering the Lead dot) – I have noticed that those seals consistently come off in most brands and so a hazard may not be present at the time of purchase but can become an issue later with normal use and wear of the bottle (as intended).
+The short answer to that question is “No.” This is a serious but localized/ exterior potential touching hazard; with any of these bottles, the water or other liquid inside the bottles is NOT exposed to the Lead sealing dot on the outside of the bottle, and thus the contents of the bottle are not Lead-contaminated.
+For the bottles that have a painted coating (or sticker or other seal covering the Lead dot), I have noticed that those seals consistently come off in most brands so a hazard may not be present at the time of purchase but can become an issue later with normal use and wear of the bottle (as intended).
 If you have one of the above-mentioned brands and the bottom cap (or other seal) covering the Leaded sealing dot has come off, please cease using the cup and either return the product (asking for a refund) or destroy the product.